Stability of 2D steady Euler flows related to least energy solutions of the Lane-Emden equation: Introduction

 Recently, Wang \cite{WA} improved Wolansky and Ghil's result further, showing that the first eigenvalue of $-\Delta-g'(\tilde u)$ in $L^2(D)$ being nonnegative is sufficient to ensure stability; moreover, the stability obtained in \cite{WA} is in terms of the $L^s(D)$ norm of the vorticity for any $s\in(1,+\infty).$

 The results in \cite{A1,A2,WA, WG0,WG} provide some general stability criteria that cover a large class of planar steady Euler flows, but they still have serious limitations.
 On the one hand, all of these criteria require $g$ to be a strictly increasing function, and thus can not be used to deal with steady Euler flows with compactly supported vorticity.
 On the other hand, the assumption that the first eigenvalue of $-\Delta-g'(\tilde u)$ in $L^2(D)$ is nonnegative is too strong, and excludes many interesting cases.
 A typical example is the steady Euler flows associated with solutions of the Lane-Emden equation \eqref{le} below, which is exactly the topic of this paper.
-We will see in Remark \ref{nsst} that for any nontrivial solution to the Lane-Emden equation the first eigenvalue of the corresponding linearized operator must be negative, hence nonlinear stability can not obtained by simply applying these criteria.
-To prove stability, new methods has to be developed.
+We will see in Remark \ref{nsst} that for any nontrivial solution to the Lane-Emden equation the first eigenvalue of the corresponding linearized operator must be negative, hence nonlinear stability can not obtained by applying these criteria directly.
+To obtain stability, new idea needs to be introduced.

-It is worth mentioning that one can also analyze the stability of a planar steady Euler flow by studying the stability of the corresponding linearized flow.
-This is a method quite different from those in \cite{A1,A2,WA,WG0,WG}.
-By the linearized method, one often obtains instability results.
-See \cite{LZ1,LZ2,LZ3,LZ4} for example.